inaos/inac/doc/manual.md

         return ina_bench_run();
     }

-This will run all benchmarks with the defined repetitions and iterations.
+This will run all benchmarks with the defined repetitions and iterations without any warm.up iterations.
 The reports will be generated in the current working directory.

 The benchmark runner looks for command line arguments: